aswinks88/LocalEateries/README.md

 Local Eateries is a food aggregator web application to promote local restaurant businesses.
 This app is in the initial development stages.
-Below you can find the screent shot of the prototype design of the application.
+Below you can find the screenshot of the prototype design of the application.

 Home page screenshot
 ![Screenshot](home1.JPG)